riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 one RISC-V system.

-By multiplexing the custom opcode space, and adopting common software and hardware interop interfaces, CX enables *uniform* extension naming, discovery, and versioning, error handling, state context management, extension hardware module reuse, and stable software binaries for each target system -- all without a central management authority.
+By multiplexing the custom opcode space, and adopting common software and hardware interop interfaces, CX can provide *uniform* extension naming, discovery, and versioning, error handling, state context management, extension hardware module reuse, and stable software binaries for each target system -- all without a central management authority.